rh-messaging/amqonline-workshop/README.md

 The console application can be configured using a `device.properties` file which provides following parameters :

-* _service.hostname_ : hostname of the EnMasse messaging/mqtt service to connect (for AMQP or MQTT)
+* _service.hostname_ : hostname of the AMQ Online messaging/mqtt service to connect (for AMQP or MQTT)
-* _service.port_ : port of the EnMasse messaging service to connect
+* _service.port_ : port of the AMQ Online messaging service to connect
 * _service.temperature.address_ : address on which temperature values will be sent (should not be changed from the _temperature_ value)
 * _service.control.prefix_ : prefix for defining the control address for receiving command (should not be changed from the _control_ value)
 * _device.id_ : device identifier
-* _device.username_ : device username (from binding) for EnMasse authentication
+* _device.username_ : device username (from binding) for AMQ Online authentication
-* _device.password_ : device password (from binding) for EnMasse authentication
+* _device.password_ : device password (from binding) for AMQ Online authentication
 * _device.update.interval_ : periodic interval for sending temperature values
 * _device.transport.class_ : transport class to use in terms of protocol.
 Possible values are _io.enmasse.iot.transport.AmqpClient_ for AMQP and _io.enmasse.iot.transport.MqttClient_ for MQTT
-* _device.transport.ssl.servercert_ : server certificate file path for accessing EnMasse using a TLS connection
+* _device.transport.ssl.servercert_ : server certificate file path for accessing AMQ Online using a TLS connection
 * _device.dht22.temperature.min_ : minimum temperature provided by the simulated DHT22 sensor
 * _device.dht22.temperature.max_ : maximum temperature provided by the simulated DHT22 sensor